September 02, 2021

 Denise Davy's Her Name Was Margaret is a Heartbreaking and Unflinching Examination of Mental Health & Homelessness

 Award-winning journalist Denise Davy was no stranger to investigating tough stories.
-But when she met Margaret Jacobson, her heartbreaking story stood out to Davy.
-Once a happy and healthy young girl, ...
+But when she met Margaret Jacobson, the girl's heartbreaking story stood out to Davy.
+Once a happy and healthy young ...

 December 14, 2020

 Contest: Reconnect with the Land with Inspiring Nonfiction from Wolsak & Wynn